 Trauma: CT is usually the first investigation as early liver lacerations may not be visible on ultrasound.
-Ultrasound can be used in follow-up to measure fluid collections but CT or contrast ultrasound is necessary to monitor pseudo-aneurysms.
+Ultrasound can be used in follow-up to measure fluid collections but CT or contrast ultrasound is necessary to monitor for possible development of pseudo-aneurysms.